-You might notice that we could have used simplify to combine multiple edges by summing their weights with a command like simplify(net, edge.attr.comb=list(Weight="sum","ignore")).
-The problem is that this would also combine multiple edge types (in our data: "hyperlinks" and "mentions").
+We could also use simplify to combine multiple edges by summing their weights with a command like simplify(net, edge.attr.comb=list(Weight="sum","ignore")).
+Note, however, that this would also combine multiple edge types (in our data: "hyperlinks" and "mentions").